GodotSteam/GodotSteam/README.md

 Current Build
 ----------
 This version covers:
-- main.tscn
 - Initializing Steamworks
-	- Loading achievements and statistics
+- Loading and setting achievements and statistics
 	- Now utilizes both current and user statistics
 - Firing achievements
-	- Loading avatars
+- Loading player avatars
-- lobby.tscn
 - Creating a lobby
 - Lobby message chat
 - Getting lobby lists from Steam
 - P2P packet sending / reading
 - Joining a lobby
+- Achievement icons
+- Some input functions

 Updates:
+- Brand-new interface and overall theme
+- Main menu to swap between examples instead of having to open each scene
 - Many buttons are now renamed to the Steam functions they call.
 - More comments have been added to the code.